University of Massachusets Athletics

 Follow Massachusetts football on Twitter, Instagram and Facebook (@UMassFootball).

-About theĀ Hampshire Foundation
+About the Hampshire Foundation

 The Hampshire Foundation is the charitable arm of The Hampshire Companies, a privately-held, fully-integrated real estate firm that has more than 60 years of hands-on, cycle-tested experience in acquiring, developing, leasing, repositioning, managing, financing and disposing of real estate.
 Founded by Jon F. Hanson, who served as NFF Chairman from 1994-2006, Hampshire is headquartered in Morristown, N.J.
-Learn more atĀ www.hampshirere.com.
+Learn more at www.hampshirere.com.

 About The National Football Foundation & College Hall of Fame

 Founded in 1947 with early leadership from General Douglas MacArthur, legendary Army coach Earl "Red" Blaik and immortal journalist Grantland Rice, The National Football Foundation & College Hall of Fame is a non-profit educational organization that runs programs designed to use the power of amateur football in developing scholarship, citizenship and athletic achievement in young people.
-With 120 chapters and 12,000 members nationwide, NFF programs include Football MattersĀ®, the College Football Hall of Fame in Atlanta, The William V. Campbell TrophyĀ® presented by Fidelity Investments, annual scholarships of more than $1.3 million and a series of initiatives to honor the legends of the past and inspire the leaders of the future.
+With 120 chapters and 12,000 members nationwide, NFF programs include Football Matters®, the College Football Hall of Fame in Atlanta, The William V. Campbell Trophy® presented by Fidelity Investments, annual scholarships of more than $1.3 million and a series of initiatives to honor the legends of the past and inspire the leaders of the future.
 NFF corporate partners include Delta Air Lines, Fidelity Investments, Herff Jones, New York Athletic Club, Pasadena Tournament of Roses, PrimeSport, the Sports Business Journal, Under Armour and VICIS.
-Learn more at Ā www.footballfoundation.org.
+Learn more at www.footballfoundation.org.

 Players Mentioned

-2025 Massachusetts Football - Week 7 (Kent State) Monday Press Conference
+2025 Massachusetts Football - National Signing Day Press Conference | 12.03.25

-UMass FB | Joe Harasymiak Post Game Press Conference vs. Western Michigan | 10.4.25
+UMass FB | Coach Joe Harasymiak Post Game Press Conference vs. Bowling Green | 11.25.25